 Other conditions that may occur include fractured teeth and tooth root abscesses.
 A thorough examination and radiographs can help to diagnose these problems and direct appropriate treatment.

 One condition that is not specifically tooth related, but is jaw related, is damage and fractures of the bars of the lower jaw.
 Some horses will incur damage to the bars of the mouth from the bit.
 Some horses can become sensitive on the bars from a particular bit.
 The gums and underlying bone can become inflamed and painful.
 Riding in a bitless bridle for a period of time until the area is no longer painful to palpation is the treatment.
 Fractures can also occur due to trauma and radiographs should be taken to investigate any pain or swelling in the area.

 It is recommended that you have your horse’s teeth examined yearly by your TEVA veterinarian.
-Not every horse will need to be “floated”, that is have the sharp points and hooks filed down, every year, but it is important to check.
+Not every horse will need to be “floated,” but have the sharp points and hooks filed down, every year, as it is important to check.
 Older horses and horses with known dental issues may require more frequent care.

 Some signs that your horse may have dental issues include:

 Have your TEVA veterinarian do a complete physical exam in addition to examining your horse’s teeth if any of these signs occur.

 By taking care of your horse’s teeth, you will end up with a horse that can maintain his weight, be free from dental pain, and be comfortable in his bridle.
 Don’t let cost make you put off dental care.
 It has been said that most horses will use their grain more efficiently when their teeth are well maintained, enough so that the reduction in feed costs more than pays for the annual dental exam.

 Keep those teeth healthy and watch your horse smile!
 When he does, it will make you smile too.